RigsOfRods/docs.rigsofrods.org/source/gameplay/common-issues.md

 6. Save the file, then copy it back to `resources\managed_materials`, overwriting the original file.
 Allow administrator permission when prompted.

 ## Airplane spawning crash

-!!! note
-	Confirmed fixed in 2022.12+.
-Please note that changing light sources to None will cause no flares (headlights etc) to appear.

 If the game crashes when spawning an aircraft, change the Lights setting (Graphics tab) to anything that isn't `None (fastest)`: